trademapper/trademapper-js/_pages/04_faq.md

 These lines symbolise disputed regions or territories such as Kashmir.
 This data comes from www.naturalearthdata.com and doesn't imply an opinion of the legal status of borders/territories by TRAFFIC or WWF.

 __How do I add map layers?__
 TradeMapper can display map layers (polygons, lines, points) that are in TopoJSON format.
+You can include up to three map layers in one map.
+The colours of the map layers are pre-determined (green, yellow, red).
 If you have map layers in different formats (e.g. Shapefiles, GeoJSON, CSV) then you can easily convert them to TopoJSON using a free tool called Mapshaper https://mapshaper.org/.
 THIS TAKES LESS THAN 3 MINUTES!
 Your map layer must be in the coordinate system WGS84.
 If your layer is in a different coordinate system you will need to convert it (using a GIS such as ArcGIS or QGIS).

 Step by Step Guide to Converting from Shapefile to TopoJSON
 1. Navigate to https://mapshaper.org/
 2. Click “select” and navigate to your saved Shapefile